CURRICULUM & SCHEDULE

 The instructional program at CIES is designed to help students who are seriously interested in learning English.
 Most students are preparing to enter American universities after completing the CIES program.
 Some students are learning English to return to their countries and use English in their work.
 Also, a few CIES students wish to spend time in the United States to improve their language skills and to experience life here.

 The curriculum is designed for students who have any level of English competency: from true beginners with zero knowledge of English to students who are nearly ready to begin their university studies in an English-speaking institution.
 Foundations, Elementary, Intermediate and Advanced (pre-university) levels of English instruction are offered each session.
-Each level offers a minimum of 24 hours of classes each week.
+Each level offers 24 hours of classes each week.
 All new students are given a placement test during Orientation and placed in the appropriate level for each individual English skill.
 Total emphasis is placed on real learning in small language classes under the guidance of master teachers of English as a second language.

 CIES classes are held from 9:00am to 2:50pm Monday through Thursday and 9:00am to 12:30pm on Fridays.
 Please click here to see a Sample Student Schedule.

 Each session at CIES is seven weeks long.
 You can see the dates of our upcoming sessions on our Course Dates and Fees webpage.
 In every 7-week session, students take one course from each of the following five skills:

 - Grammar in Use: In this class, you will learn how to speak and write, both in groups and individually, using correct grammar.

 - Composition: In composition, you will learn to write sentences, paragraphs, and academic essays.
 This writing will be done both in timed writing and processed writing lessons.

 - Reading: In reading, you will learn how to understand reading passages, find the main ideas, infer, summarize, and many other skills.